The Importance of Good Credit

 You can keep personal information, such as your Social Security number, secure by not including it on government-issued IDs.
 Also, never provide personal information to anyone unless you initiated the contact.

-Students of Iona College may be able to get discounted identity theft protection through Credit Protection Services by Identity Force.
+Students of Iona University may be able to get discounted identity theft protection through Credit Protection Services by Identity Force.

 I got a phone call from someone offering me a scholarship.
 It didn't seem legit.
 What should I do?